 Dog Dental Care

 Luckily, there are multiple lines of defense in the war against periodontal disease.
 You can use all of these options (which is optimal), or you can find a combination that works best for you and your dog.
 The critical part is getting started as early as possible.
-(Three years comes up quick!)
+(Three years comes up fast!)
 The sooner you start a dog dental care program, the sooner you start protecting those pearly whites.

 Dog Dental Care: The Annual Cleaning